ULTIMATE FRISBEE - RULES

 - The field.
 The field is rectangular in shape with two goal areas at each end.
 Everything looks like a football field.

 - To Initiate Play.
-CMSS games are played with (5) five players per team (a minimum of (2) people per gender plus an extra of either gender).
+CMSS games are played with (5) five players per team.
+In the mixed co-ed division there is a minimum of (2) people per gender plus an extra of either gender).
 The opposing team can waive the default of minimum players at their discretion provided it is prior to the start of the game.
 Each point begins with both teams lining up on the front of their respective endzone line.
 The defense throws ("pulls") the disc to the offense.
 The receiving team has the option of catching the disc or letting it fall, but if they attempt to catch it & drop it, it is an automatic turnover.
 THE PULL CANNOT BE KNOCKED DOWN BY THE DEFENSE.
 Players must play the disc from where it lands, unless it lands in the endzone then you walk it up to the endzone line.
 The receiving team does not have to wait to have the disc "tagged in" off the pull.
 Whoever retrieves the disc off of a pull or from any throw that lands out of bounds must play it.
 It cannot be handed over to someone else to commence play.
 If the pull goes directly out of bounds, the receiving team may call "centre" and play the disc from the middle of the field at the point where the disc crossed the boundary.
 If the disc rolls out, "centre" may not be called.

 - Movement of the Disc.
 The disc may be advanced in any direction by completing a pass to a teammate.
 Players may not run with the disc.
 The person with the disc ("thrower") has 8 seconds to throw the disc.
 The defender guarding the thrower ("marker") counts out the stall count.
 The marker can be no closer than one arm-length from the thrower.